Skip to main content

 This submission will be Approved, meaning a manual review was conducted and the information submitted was validated and accepted; or Declined, followed by:

-• an email to the user that submitted the Change Request with more detail explaining the review result and reason.
+• An email to the user that submitted the Change Request with more detail explaining the review result and reason.

 Decline Reason